notional-finance/contracts/docs/ERC1155Token.md

 # ERC1155Token

 Implements the ERC1155 token standard for transferring future cash tokens within Swapnet.
-ERC1155 ids encode an identifier that represents trades that are fungible with each other.
-For example, two future cash tokens that trade in the same market and mature on the same block are fungible with each other and therefore will have the same id. `CASH_PAYER` tokens are not transferrable because they have negative value.
+ERC1155 ids encode an identifier that represents assets that are fungible with each other.
+For example, two future cash tokens that asset in the same market and mature on the same block are fungible with each other and therefore will have the same id. `CASH_PAYER` tokens are not transferrable because they have negative value.